Machine Robo Rescue: Blue Sirens

-Voice by: Yukana Nogami,.
+voiced by: Yukana Nogami,.
 Main pilot of the Blue Sirens' Siren-Galley transport.
 She is a former child actress and now the MRR public relations liaison.
 The main backup for the Blue Sirens, she has a crush on Makoto, proven when she got jealous when Makoto went on a date with Aki.
 She also volunteered to be one of the instructors of the next MRR generation.

 Yellow Gears

 The last rescue team of MRR.
 Their specialty is extreme rescue situations involving earthquakes, debris, building collapses and underwater rescues.
 The team's color is yellow and the team's symbol is a closed hand, which is the "rock" sign.
 The team emblem has two gears on either side of an embedded plate.
 They are headed by Instructor Marie.